Three rules to follow when purchasing an investment property

 Buy when leverage allows for it:

 Regardless of what stage you are in the economic cycle, focus on finding an ‘outlier’, that is, the opportunity no one else is willing or able to see.
 If an undervalued property presents itself, and it’s producing your required return, don’t shy away from the purchase because the market as a whole is showing signs of irrationality.
+To buy undervalue properties you need to have a solid understanding of how to properly value a property.

 It’s important to recognise that property investment should be a long-term means of building wealth.
 Instead of focusing on the buying and selling, remember where you expect your portfolio to be in 10-years time.
 Often an extra purchase today will have a huge difference to the long-run performance of your portfolio.
 Timing the market is often difficult, and what’s more important, is looking for opportunities that align with your investment criteria, and making sure your portfolio remains well capitalised.
 Too much debt may make servicing difficult if rates were to rise, while an undercapitalised portfolio may be leaving potential future returns on the table.